ctford/cooking-with-clojure/README.md

     (reduce + [2 3 4 5])
       ;=> 14

-The first example is straightforward enough, though it might seem strange that the function `+` appears inside the braces and in the first position.
+The first example simply binds the name `y` to the value `3`.
+The second example is straightforward enough, though it might seem strange that the function `+` appears inside the braces and in the first position.
 That's the way that all Lisps depict function invocation.

-The second example has another curious aspect - `+` is being passed as an argument to the `reduce` function, which uses it to boil down a list of numbers into a single total.
+The third example has a curious aspect - `+` is being passed as an argument to the `reduce` function, which uses it to boil down a list of numbers into a single total.
 Using functions as values that can be passed around isn't possible in many object-oriented programming languages like Java, but it turns out to be very useful.